 The Diabetes Service at Perth Children’s Hospital cares for approximately 1000 children with diabetes.
 Because of this, the clinic is always busy and its ability to be flexible with appointments is limited.

-We asked Princess Margaret Hospital acting clinical nurse consultant/diabetes educator Liz Broad for her top tips to get the most out of your next clinic visit:
+We asked Perth Children's Hospital acting clinical nurse consultant/diabetes educator Liz Broad for her top tips to get the most out of your next clinic visit: